sercankulcu/sercankulcu.github.io/_memory/2010-06-18-shoulder-height.md

 ## After Shoulder Height

 The scene becomes clearer to me now because it stayed small.
 The scene keeps one clear fragment and lets the rest stay blurred.

-The scene keeps one clear fragment and lets the rest stay blurred.
 A larger story would probably make it less honest.